 Vijayendra Prasad

 Vijayendra Prasad is an Indian story, best known for Tamil cinema.
-Vijayendra Prasad began their career in 1994.
-With 30 credits to their name and an average audience rating of 7.0, Vijayendra Prasad remains one of the most prolific and celebrated talents in the industry.
+Vijayendra Prasad began their career in 1994 and has been a prominent figure in the industry for over 32 years.
+With 30 credits to their name and an average audience rating of 6.7, Vijayendra Prasad remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Vijayendra Prasad's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones